AI-HELP/sdk-android-example/README.md

 ```
 Note：
+Party A is obliged to use Party B's services according to the correct plug-in method and calling method described by Party B's documents.
+If Party A uses any technical method to influence Party B's billing,
+Party B will have the right to notify Party A while unilaterally terminating the service immediately
+And ask Party A to assume responsibility for infulencing the billing of Party B.
-You must use ELvaChatServiceSdk.init(...) in your APP's Initialization Code, otherwise you can't use AIHelp service properly.
+When activiting your app, You must use ELvaChatServiceSdk.init(...) , otherwise you can't use AIHelp service properly.

 ```